 Date of Proposed Period of Support.
-Projects may begin on November 1, 2025, and conclude no later than December 31, 2028.
+Projects may begin on December 1, 2025, and conclude no later than January 31, 2028.

 Funds Requested.
-Fill in the amounts requested for year 1, year 2 and year 3.
-Requests may not exceed \$437,000 total over the 3 years, including direct costs and indirect costs.
+Fill in the amounts requested for year 1 and year 2.
+Requests may not exceed \$75,000 per year in direct costs.
 A Facilities & Administration rate (also known as "indirect costs") higher than 25 percent is not allowable.